-Compiled here is a list of what this author has been listening to this week.
+Compiled here is a list of what I've been listening to this week.

 What have you been listening to?